 Requirements for a minor may be completed at any campus location offering the specified courses for the minor.
 Students may not change from a campus that offers their major to a campus that does not offer their major for the purpose of completing a minor.

 This minor provides students with an opportunity to apply engineering principles to agricultural and biological production and processing systems and to the management of our natural resources.
-Courses may be selected by students to gain a better understanding of soil conservation and water quality, food and biological process engineering, structures and their environments, power and machinery, or microbiological engineering.
+Courses may be selected by students to gain a better understanding of power and machinery, microbiological engineering, soil conservation and water quality, food process engineering, or structures and their environments.

 What is Biological Engineering?

 Biological Engineering involves the study of engineering fundamentals, very similar to traditional engineering disciplines like chemical, civil, or mechanical engineering.
 What makes Biological Engineering unique is the integration of these engineering fundamentals with biological, agricultural, and environmental sciences and the holistic approach taken to studying agricultural production, processing of food and other bio-based materials, and natural resource protection.
 Problem-solving skills are developed and then applied to grand engineering challenges such as sustainably providing safe food and clean water.

 - You are pursuing an engineering major and want to complement it with an engineering minor that offers a different perspective on the connections between agriculture, food, and environment.

 - You want to take application-focused classes with interactive labs and hands-on learning opportunities.